pdillinger/unique_id/README.md

 process does not know how many entities it will generate until after the last is generated.

+## As a "prisoner's" problem
+You awake on an alien ship suffering complete amnesia.
+You are told that you and other abductees can return to Earth in single-occupancy escape pods, but only if you are smart enough for each of you to choose unique escape pods, which are numbered 1 to N. If any of you choose the same pod, you will all be killed for alien science.

+You are being brought in one-by-one to choose an escape pod, without knowing anything about which have already been chosen, EXCEPT that some of you will be allowed to receive a written note from the previous person to choose but some will not.
+You have not received a note from the previous person--if there was one.
+You don't know how many people there are trying to escape, nor how likely the next person is to be allowed to see your note.

+You have been told how many escape pods there are and you have been given a fair coin (reset to a pre-determined state).
+You don't see any clocks on the wall or anything like that, and because of the amnesia, you don't know any identifying information about yourself, such as your birthday or what room you were being held in.

+What is the best strategy to maximize chances of escape, and what then do you write in the note to the next person?

 ## Intended Application
 This is the essence of the problem of generating unique identifiers for SST files in